 Canada is the No. 1 market for U.S. agricultural exports.
-In CY2008 U.S. agricultural exports to Canada reached a record \$16.2 billion.
-U.S. agricultural exports to Canada accounted for 14 percent of total U.S. food and agricultural product exports of \$115.4 billion.
-Consumer-oriented agricultural products accounted for 74 percent of total U.S. food and agricultural product sales to Canada in CY2008 with fresh and processed fruits and vegetables, snack foods, breakfast cereals, processed horticultural products, and red meat products as the category leaders.
-American products accounted for 62 percent of total Canadian agricultural and food imports in 2008.
+In FY2008 US agricultural exports to Canada reached a record \$16.2 billion.
+U.S. agricultural exports to Canada accounted for 14% of total U.S. food and agricultural product exports of \$115.4 billion.
+Consumer-oriented agricultural products accounted for 74% of total U.S. food and agricultural product sales to Canada in FY2008, with fresh and processed fruits and vegetables, snack foods, breakfast cereals, processed horticultural products, and red meat products as the category leaders.
+American products accounted for more than 60% of total Canadian agricultural imports in 2007.

-During CY2008, a number of consumer-oriented agricultural categories posted record sales to Canada.
-The top 5 categories are fresh vegetables (US\$1.5 billion), fresh fruit (US\$1.4 billion), snack foods (US\$1.4 million), red meat (\$1.3 billion).
+During FY2008, a number of consumer oriented agricultural categories posted record sales to Canada.
+The top 5 categories are fresh vegetables (\$1.5 billion), fresh fruit (\$1.4 billion), snack foods (\$1.3 million), red meat (\$1.1 billion), and fresh vegetables (\$923 million) and breakfast cereals (\$488 million).
+Combined items in these categories accounted for more than half of total U.S. exports consumer-oriented agricultural products to Canada.

 Canada is also an important market for U.S. fish and forestry exports.
-Canada is the No. 2 market for U.S. fish, and seafood exports reached US\$708 million in CY2008.
-Despite being a major producer and world exporter of forest products, Canadian imports of U.S. forest products reached about \$2.3 billion in 2008.
-Combined, total U.S. farm, fish and forestry product exports to Canada reached a record \$19.26 billion during CY2008, \$2.6 billion more than to Mexico, the next largest market destination.

-The United States and Canada have the world's largest bilateral trading relationship.
-During CY2008, two-way merchandise trade valued \$568 billion.
-Total bilateral agricultural trade between the U.S. and Canada reached \$34.2 billion in CY2008, or more than \$90 million per day.
+Canada is the No. 2 market for U.S. fish and seafood exports and sales during FY2008 reached \$763 million.
+Despite being a major producer and world exporter of forest products, Canadian imports of U.S. forest products reached \$2.4 billion in FY2008.
+Combined, total U.S. farm, fish and forestry product exports to Canada reached a record \$19.4 billion during FY2008, \$3.2 billion more than to Mexico, the next largest market destination.
+Total bilateral agricultural trade between the U.S. and Canada reached \$34.1 billion in FY2008, more than \$90 million per day.
 Two-way truck traffic alone exceeds 7,000 trucks per day.
 That's an average of almost one truck, every-other-minute, 24 hours a day.
+The United States and Canada have the world's largest bilateral trading relationship.
+During FY2008, two-way merchandise trade reached \$616 billion.